 The purpose of an NDA is to protect confidential information one party has from disclosure by a party with whom they may share the information.
 For this reason, the party with sensitive information to protect is called the disclosing party, and the party required to sign the NDA to get access to the information is known as the recipient or receiving party.

 Two types of NDAs

 Most of us learned early in life that the only sure way to keep a secret is to tell no one, but that’s often impractical in business.
 You simply can’t recruit talented employees — particularly at the executive level — without revealing the inner workings of your organization.

 It’s not unusual in such recruiting situations for the company to require the candidates for the job to sign a non-mutual NDA, also known as a unilateral NDA.
 This is when one party is the disclosing party — in this case the business recruiting talent — and the candidates are the receiving parties.
 They are required to sign the NDA to advance in the recruiting process but without any assurance they will be hired.

 It usually isn’t possible to properly negotiate a potential professional partnership or the merger of two businesses unless both parties reveal detailed information.
 These circumstances require a mutual NDA that binds both parties to confidentiality, regardless of the outcome of the negotiations.

 Elements of an enforceable NDA

 An effective and genuinely protective NDA requires considerable thought, but the process begins by determining who the parties involved are, and — more specifically — who will sign the agreement.
-It might be necessary to have several NDAs so that each member of a team negotiating a deal is restrained by its terms.
+It might be necessary to have NDAs with each member of a team negotiating a deal.

 While NDAs sometimes figure in salacious scandals, in reality, these are common legal instruments with a legitimate purpose in everyday business.